-Our ordinary shares may be delisted or prohibited from being traded in the United States under the Holding Foreign Companies Accountable Act.
+Our ordinary shares may be delisted or prohibited from being traded in the United States under the Holding Foreign Companies Accountable Act if the PCAOB is unable to inspect or investigate completely auditors located in China.
 The delisting or the cessation of trading in the United States of our ordinary shares, or the threat of their being delisted or prohibited, may materially and adversely affect the value and/or liquidity of your investment.
-Additionally, the inability of the PCAOB to conduct full inspections or investigations of our auditor deprives our investors of the benefits of such inspections or investigations.

 The Holding Foreign Companies Accountable Act, or the HFCAA, was enacted on December 18, 2020.
-The HFCAA states that if the SEC determines that an issuer has filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for three consecutive years, the SEC shall prohibit the securities of the issuer from being traded on a national securities exchange or in the over the counter trading market in the United States.
+The HFCAA states that if the SEC determines that an issuer has filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for two consecutive years, the SEC shall prohibit the securities of the issuer from being traded on a national securities exchange or in the over the counter trading market in the United States.